mrmacright/Metal-HUD-Mobile-Config/README.md

 ### Connection states

-**Available (paired + wireless)**
+▶ Available (paired + wireless)

 Paired and reachable over Wi-Fi — no USB cable needed.

 ▶ Connected

+Device is connected via USB and ready.
+Wireless support may still be preparing.

+▶ connecting

-Device connected and ready.
+Device is connected via USB and ready.
+Wireless support may still be preparing.

 ▶ Available (preparing)

-Device is visible, but Xcode may still be preparing it or requires pairing.
+Device is visible but still preparing.
+Pairing may be required.
 Metal HUD may still work.

+If device isn't ready:

+- Disconnect and reconnect the USB cable
+- Unlock the device and tap Trust if prompted

 ▶ Available (pairing required)